 On the Internet, there are many ways to break into electronic systems and gain unauthorized access to a large amount of protected health information (PHI).
 Unfortunately, healthcare providers are not always trained adequately in protecting security and patient privacy online.
 The information security and patient privacy in telehealth, therefore, is at a higher risk for breaches of PHI.

-Healthcare data breaches recorded by the US Department of Health and Human Services’ Office for Civil Rights show that over 189 million health records were stolen/exposed between 2009 and 2018.
+Healthcare data breaches recorded by the U.S. Department of Health and Human Services’ Office for Civil Rights show that over 186 million health records were compromised in 2024 alone (SecurityWeek, 2025).

 Privacy Risks and Considerations